 |British deployment to hit the first two German sections in the fields|

 Using the CI of the Senior Leader and the Junior leaders I used 'concentrated fire' to try to take out individual MG42 teams.
 I was aiming for a hit and run result before too much fire could be returned my way.
-Regrettably the Paras were not on form today and the unerring accuracy they demonstrated last week deserted them.
+Regrettably the Paras were not on form today and the unerring accuracy they demonstrated in the previous encounter deserted them.
 The Germans took only two casualties and a few points of shock, but were otherwise unscathed.
 That wasn't supposed to happen.
-The German section on Overwatch returned fire to the upper level and immediately killed two Paras.
+The German squad on Overwatch returned fire to the upper level and immediately killed two Paras.
 With elite troops in hard cover at effective range I was hoping I could me more resilient, but not so.

 When the German phase arrives I sense I might be in a world of hurt.
 I am right.
 Hello, the Lorraine Schlepper.